Maschga/QuaderGame/README.md

 # QuaderGame, a simple 2D-game

+Supported operating systems:
+- Windows

-Compile the code by using the `Makefile` `make` and run the created `MAIN`-file in the root directory.
+Compile the code by using the `Makefile` `make` and run the created `MAIN.exe`-file in the root directory.

+#
+## Big thank

+to the contributor of the [Simple DirectMedia Layer [SDL]](https://www.libsdl.org/)-library, without them this project would exist.

+#

 ~ Maschga